bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 On the detail view of a user you can change information and settings.
 The :guilabel:`Information` panel shows you the attributes of the user.
 You can change all of them except the name.
-It's also possible to delete the user here.
+It's also possible to enable, disable or delete the user here.
+By disabling the user he won't be able to login, all active sessions will be killed and he won't count as named user anymore.
+Deleting the users will remove him completely from the system.
 The :guilabel:`Email Notification Settings` panel shows the notification settings for the user.
 The :guilabel:`Roles` panel shows you a tree with all roles.
 The user is a direct member of a role, if the role has a black check.